 Transformation Through Benefits

 For guidance on how to transform your organization into a more empathetic one, refer to the statistics.
-According to Businessolver, 66 percent of employees want their employers to focus more on showing their empathy through their employee benefits packages than through their corporate social responsibility (CSR) programs.
-In addition to health insurance with mental health options, 95-96 percent of employees want paid paternity and maternity leaves.
+Businessolver notes that 66 percent of employees want their employers to focus more on showing their empathy through their employee benefits packages than through their corporate social responsibility (CSR) programs.
+In addition to health insurance with mental health options, 95 to 96 percent of employees want paid paternity and maternity leaves.
 Well over 90 percent want flexible work options, including hours and locations.
 Less expensive options are also desired, the study found; 92 percent want career path guidance and 90 percent would like financial well-being or student loan repayment programs.
 These all certainly point to empathizing with individuals' specific personal experiences.

 Crafting Those Benefits

 However, no benefits package should be cookie cutter.
 What is important to a group of highly skilled technology workers will likely differ from blue collar laborers.
 Office flex-time may be highly desired and as a benefit show empathy for someone with child care or aging parent issues, but this option is not possible for someone who works on a construction crew and is relied upon to be there.
 However, half-day personal day options that can be used with sufficient notice may be truly appreciated by the latter group.